panoply/esthetic/docs/src/docs/usage/settings.md

 # Settings

 Æsthetic exposes core configuration control via the `esthetic.settings()` method.
 The settings method can be used to configure the execution preferences of Æsthetic in Node and Browser environments.
-Calling the `esthetic.settings` methods with parameters omitted will return the current setting configurations being used by Æsthetic, plus some additional information such as the version number, environment and current working directory.
+Calling the `esthetic.settings` method with parameters omitted will return the current setting configurations being used by Æsthetic, plus some additional information such as the version number, environment and current working directory.

 #### Basic Usage